micronDLA/SDK/README.md

 To start a docker with the Micron DLA SDK you can either download prebuilt images or build them yourself.
 The benefit of custom building the image is that you can adjust the OS packages you want installed at build time.
 The trade-off is waiting through the build process of about 15-30min (depending on network and CPU speed).

 ### Load prebuilt Image.
-Download the docker image for your OS [here](https://picocomputing.zendesk.com/hc/en-us/).
+Download the docker image for your OS after requesting it [here](https://picocomputing.zendesk.com/hc/en-us/).

 For Ubuntu 16.04:
 ```